Animal Welfare Policy

-Paraway complies with these laws and animal welfare standards as they apply to our operations.
+Paraway complies with jurisdictional laws and animal welfare standards as they apply to our operations.

 Approach to specific animal welfare issues

-Paraway's approach to animal welfare is based on the Five Freedoms as the minimum standard.
+Paraway's approach to animal welfare framed within the Five Freedoms as the minimum standard.
 The specific focus areas include nutrition and water, housing and shelter, genetics, monitoring and treating illness, animal behaviour, confinement, and welfare at slaughter.
 How these animal welfare issues relate to the Five Freedoms is shown in Table 1. and described below.

-Paraway seeks to provide our livestock with an appropriate, comfortable environment with adequate shelter and rest areas.
-Paraway’s properties have features such as tree lines and other shelter belts that provide stock shade and protection from adverse weather conditions.
+Our livestock are provided with an appropriate, comfortable environment with adequate shelter and rest areas.
+Paraway’s cattle and sheep grazing properties, being predominantly extensive grazing systems, have features such as paddock trees, tree lines and other shelter belts that provide stock shade and protection from adverse weather conditions.
 We also monitor weather conditions and provide additional protection when extreme weather events are predicted.

 In addition to providing appropriate conditions for the animals on farm, Paraway selects animals with physical and genetic traits that best suit the farm’s climatic and environmental conditions.
-Where available we also select animals with genetic traits that reduce the need for dehorning and plain bodied rams which reduce the risk of fly strike.
+Where available we also select animals with genetic traits that reduce the need for surgical modifications.
 We monitor the genetics of our herds and selectively breed to promote favourable characteristics.

 It is Paraway’s position to use selective breeding and not genetic engineering or cloning to achieve these outcomes.

 Healthy, thriving livestock are the foundation of a profitable pastoral enterprise and Paraway monitors the health and welfare condition of our stock regularly.
 When illness or disease is observed, therapeutic treatment is provided, which may include the administration of antibiotics to sick animals, and if necessary, treatments to animals that are exposed to sick animals.
-Antibiotics are not routinely administered to our sheep or cattle, however our tropical and subtropical cattle are given an antibiotic during weaning, when they are highly susceptible to diseases such as coccidiosis.
+Our aim to minimise the use of antibiotics and they are not routinely administered to our sheep or cattle, however our tropical and subtropical cattle are given an antibiotic during weaning, when they are highly susceptible to disease.

-Antibiotics are not administered as a growth promoter in either sheep or cattle.
+Antibiotics are not administered as a growth promoter in our sheep or pasture-based cattle.

-Paraway adopts husbandry practices that minimise the risk to the welfare of our animals and husbandry procedures are only undertaken when there are no alternatives and they result in an increase in the lifetime welfare of the animal.
-All animals that are subject to surgical procedures are provided pain relief.
+Paraway adopts husbandry practices that minimise the risk to the welfare of our animals and husbandry procedures are only undertaken using methods which minimise pain and result in an increase in the lifetime welfare of the animals.

 All cattle and sheep for slaughter are sold to licenced abattoirs.
 All licenced abattoirs are required to meet the requirements set out in: